MB6718/USB-WatchDog-Utility/README.md

     2. Make sure that the required components and packages from the list of project dependencies have been added to the environment.
     3. Download the archive with the source code and unpack it to any convenient folder or clone the repository to your local machine.
     4. Open the project file `usbwd.lpr`.
-    5. If the IDE did not find any errors when opening the project, select the Clean and Build item in the Run menu.
+    5. If the IDE did not find any errors when opening the project, follow these steps:
+       1. Find on the toolbar the button `Change build mode`, in the drop-down list of which there are four options for building the project.
+Two levels of `Debug` and two levels of ` Release`, each of which is for a different platform (x86 - x64).
+Select the `Release` mode with your platform index.
+       2. Then in the menu `Run` select the item ` Clean and build`.
 After that, the project should successfully compile, which will be evidenced by the corresponding inscription in the IDE message window.
 But if it doesn't, carefully repeat steps 1 through 5.
     6. After successful compilation of the project, the last step is left, launching the application.
 Congratulations, the project is assembled and ready to go.
 * for Linux (Debian based - Ubuntu and etc.)
     1. While this feature is not available.
 Porting to this OS is in progress.